What to Do in Ronda for a Day (Must-see Attractions + Tips)

 By car

 Driving from Malaga to Ronda takes approximately 1 hour and 20 minutes.
 This is the fastest way to get to Ronda.
-However, although the first part of the drive is easy, as you drive on the motorway, the roads are narrower and windier when you get closer to Ronda.
+Although the first part of the drive is easy, the roads become narrower and windier as you approach Ronda.

 By taking a guided tour

-If you don’t drive or rent a car during your time in Costa del Sol, the second-best option to get to Ronda is by taking a guided tour.
+If you don’t drive or rent a car during your time in Costa del Sol, the second-best option to reach Ronda is to take a guided tour.

 Get Your Guide offers a day tour from Malaga and Costa del Sol to Ronda and Setenil de las Bodegas, another beautiful whitewashed town you don’t want to miss.

 I took this tour, and I must admit I was very happy with it.
-The local guide told us lots of information about both towns.
+The local guide gave us a lot of information about both towns.
 We enjoyed a glass of Ronda wine in a restaurant beside Ronda’s impressive bridge and had plenty of free time.

 The downside of the tour was, of course, we could’ve spent more time in Ronda.
 You’d probably want to spend more than a day if you have time.